Wyrdwood Welcome #3

 Colin had said, “I’ll be waiting for you in the light.”

 It wasn’t much more comforting in retrospect.
-Though my mind was telling me to move forward toward the light, my body wasn’t on board.
-My legs refused to move.
+Though my mind was telling me to move forward toward the light, my legs weren't on board.
+They refused to move.

 I blew out a breath through pursed lips.
 “C’mon, Viv,” I told myself.
 “You’ve got this.
 Just take a step.
 One foot in front of the other.”
 The words reminded me of the song from Santa Claus is Coming to Town, and I said it again, to a little tune.
 “Put one foot…in front of the other.”
 My voice came out weak and shaky.
 “And soon—”